joengelh/binance-fibonaccibot/README.md

-dbHost=localhost           = set to preferences or leave default dbPort=5432                = set to preferences or leave default liveTrading=false          = enable or disable live trading, while the backtesting method is not as accurate liveVolume=1               = ammount of BNB used per signal
+dbHost=localhost           = set to preferences or leave default dbPort=5432                = set to preferences or leave default liveTrading=false          = enable or disable live trading, while the backtesting method is not as accurate liveVolume=1               = ammount of base currency used per signal baseCurrency               = base currency to grow
 ```

 Thereafter the service can be started using ``docker-compose up -d --build``